Algex07/Weather-Dashboard/README.md

 # Weather Dashboard

 ## Description
+Current weather application that gets your local area and give yous ability to search any city in the worl's current weather and fiveday forecast
 ## Licenses

 Initial structure was created with index.html; header,search area, and basic layout for current weather and future weather using core html and library(bootstrap). minimal style.css was used.